skehan0/Skehan0/README.md

 ## Gavin Skehan
 Software Engineer @ Accenture The Dock

 I work on applied AI systems and backend services, with experience taking ideas from prototype to production.
-My focus is on building systems that are reliable, understandable, and useful — not just technically interesting.
+My focus is on building systems that are reliable, understandable, and useful, not just technically interesting.

 Most of my work sits at the intersection of machine learning, backend engineering, and data, with a particular interest in financial and decision-support systems.